 We started creating great content, which we continue to do even these days.
 We began partnering with various organizations and organizing business-related events.
 For example, we affiliated with the government’s Access to Information (A2I) project to conceptualize, design, and co-develop the first-ever Open Government Portal of Bangladesh.

 We also took it upon us to keep working on important publications such as Business Confidence Index.
 With such affiliations and endeavors, we wanted to advocate a culture of thought leadership and position ourselves in the market as a source of reliable data and analysis.
 And if the clients need more, we are happy to help.
 These small initiatives helped us to get attention in the market and move above the noise in the market.
 Content continues to be a core marketing and customer acquisition strategy for us.

 Our core philosophy back then was and it continues to be one of our core values: “done is better than perfect”.
 Now we call it ‘bias to action’.
 All it means is that we don’t stay busy with just making plans.
-Even if the plan is not perfect, we get down on the ground and we roll with it and push it through execution.
-That way we can incorporate market feedback faster and build product or operations around how things actually work and take the path-of-least-resistance forward.
+Even if the plan is not perfect, we get down on the ground and we roll with it, and push it through execution.
+That way we can incorporate market feedback faster and build products or operations around how things actually work and take the path of least resistance forward.

 On the fourth day, they would start calling us.
 After the fifth day, they started talking to their friends about us.
 And that’s how we got initial traction.
 Instead of spending time on a lot of planning, we directly engaged in the market.

 We pushed our customers from the ground level.
 Since we addressed a need in the market, our service quickly got product-market fit and expanded.